 - The core of the media and Hollywood are part of the Illuminati.
 They have literally sold their souls to the devil (a real being) in exchange for success.
 You can’t trust anything they say and resistant anything they advocate.
 One encounter like this prompted me to write about Bono.

-Issues like masks and vaccines are not approached as a matter of science, but have become a marker of identify, with hatred if not violence flaring up when people from the two different camps encounter each other.
+When discussing COVID related issues like masks and vaccines are not approached as a matter of science, but have become a marker of identify, with hatred if not violence flaring up when people from the two different camps encounter each other.
 I have seem people who have been friends for 10-20 years stop talking to each other because one voted for Trump and the other opposed Trump.
+I have heard stories of this happening within families.
 I know several churches that are being torn apart by the forced described in the article the evangelical church is breaking apart.

 If you want to have an impact rather that merely feeling smug and self righteous I would encourage you to join me in the struggle to respectfully listen to “the other”, assuming they have good intent, even if their ideas are different from yours.
 Find common ground and work to solve problems!
 Beside the books above I would recommend the following resources could help develop your listening skills, resisting contempt, and to be more present with others:

 - Nonviolent Communication – Marshall Rosenberg suggests that more conflicts can be resolved if all the parties take the time to understand what the other person‘s needs are and clearly explain their needs.
 Marshall explains that once all parties understand the others needs, they are willing to find accommodations so that the other parties can meet there reasonable needs.

 Why do you pass judgment on your brother?
 Or you, why do you despise your brother?
 For we will all stand before the judgment seat of God; for it is written, “As I live, says the Lord, every knee shall bow to me, and every tongue shall confess to God.”Romans 14:10-11 ESV (read the whole chapter)